 How Course Load and Course Timing Affect Aid Eligibility: Are you registered for the number of credit hours and for the full time frame on which your financial aid award is based?
 If not, your financial aid award could be adjusted.
 Click here to read more.

 IRS Tax Tips: The IRS offers a look at Five Ways to Offset Education Costs including the American Opportunity Credit, the Hope Credit, the Lifetime Learning Credit, 529 College Savings Plans benefits, and Tuition and Fee deductions.
 For more information and to read the IRS Article visit www.IRS.gov

 Summer Financial Aid: Please contact our office if you have questions about Summer Financial Aid.
-The Summer F.A.
-Request Form will be available in March for students to complete to determine amount of aid available to them.
+The 2014 Summer Financial Aid Procedures & Request form is now available on the financial aid forms page.

 Aggregate Loan Limits: Students borrowing a Federal Direct Student Loan are subject to maximum allowable loan limits.
 The Aggregate Maximum Loan Limit restricts the amount of Federal Student Loans that may be borrowed over a student’s college career.
 For additional information about federal student loans including aggregate loan limits and interest rates please visit: www.studentaid.ed.gov

 |Dependent Undergraduate Students||$31,000 *No more than $23,000 can be in subsidized loans|